 When you are struggling with a substance abuse disorder, alcoholism or addiction, you can feel like you have lost control over your life.
 Addiction can change and impair your judgment and lead to damaged relationships, employment problems and a diminished quality of life.
-Substance abuse disorders impact roughly 1 out of every 7 Americans.
+Substance abuse disorders impact roughly one out of every seven Americans.
 Addiction is a chronic condition, which means that you will deal with symptoms for the remainder of your life.
 So, what happens after detox?

 What is Addiction?